C5T/Current/readme.txt

+//  To run on a fresh Ubuntu machine run the following.
 /*
-# To run on a fresh Ubuntu machine run the following.
 sudo apt-get update
-sudo apt-get install -y git build-essential libboost-dev nasm clang git clone https://github.com/dkorolev/fncas.git
+sudo apt-get install -y git build-essential libboost-dev nasm clang

-# This ensures the project can be built.
+git clone https://github.com/dkorolev/fncas.git

+cd fncas
-(cd fncas/fncas; make)
+(cd fncas; make)
-# This runs the perf test and generates fncas/test/perf/report.html.
-(cd fncas/test/perf; ./run_test.sh)
+(cd test; make)
+cd -
 */

 // Ah, and if you get an error like this when compiling with clang++: